unosquare/tubular-dotnet/README.md

 ## Global Settings

-You can access to global settings by using the static object `TubularDefaultSettings` and setup common behavior in Tubular.
+You can access global settings by using the static object `TubularDefaultSettings` and setup common behavior in Tubular.
 The settings included are:

 <table>
     <tr><th>Setting</th><th>Default value</th><th>Notes</th></tr>